MrsRina/dungeon-of-chess/readme.md

 # license

-Small please, if you are owner who did the textures, I am sorry, please consider making an issue, and I will add the credits for you.
+If you are owner who did the textures, please consider making an GitHub issue, and I will add the credits for you.
-This project is learning purpose, and not even comercial thank.
+This project is learning purpose, and not even comercial, thank.

 # build